THE CHIEF EXECUTIVE OFFICER RECOMMENDS:

 - African-Americans or Blacks, which includes persons having origins in any of the Black racial groups of Africa;

-- individual members of other groups, including but not limited to Asian-Americans, Arab-Americans and Native-Americans, who have submitted an affidavit to the City, County of Cook or other governmental agency as determined by OBD, indicating that they are socially and economically disadvantaged by having suffered racial or ethnic prejudice or cultural bias within American society, without regard to individual qualities, resulting in decreased opportunities to compete in Chicago area markets or to do business with the Board.
+- individual members of other groups, including but not limited to Asian-Americans, Asian-Pan-Pacific-Indian-Americans, Arab-Americans and Native-Americans, who have submitted an affidavit to the City, County of Cook or other governmental agency as determined by their identification indicating that they are socially and economically disadvantaged by having suffered racial or ethnic prejudice or cultural bias within American society, without regard to individual qualities, resulting in decreased opportunities to compete in Chicago area markets or to do business with the Board.

 - any individual in the following racial or ethnic groups, members of which are rebuttably presumed to be socially and economically disadvantaged: